 - What kind of financial aid does the Department offer?
 What are other funding sources?

 Important sources for funding for our graduate students are East-West Center fellowship programs and Asian Development Bank fellowship programs, both administered by the East-West Center here in Honolulu.
-Their application deadline is November 1 for the following academic year.
+Their application deadline is December 1 for the following academic year.
 In our department, we also award a limited number of Graduate (Teaching) Assistantships.
 These are awarded to continuing and new students on a competitive basis.
-If you are interested in applying for a Graduate Assistantship, please download the necessary form.

 - Where can I get application forms?